jdev42092/Recommendations_grp48/index.md

 ## Related Work

-We were aided in our analysis of the Yelp data by an analysis of *Collaborative Filtering for Implicit Feedback Datasets*.<sup>1</sup> [ANTHONY WILL TALK ABOUT PAPER HE USED]
+We were aided in our analysis of the Yelp data by an analysis of *Collaborative Filtering for Implicit Feedback Datasets*.<sup>1</sup>.
+Because the data set was too large, this paper provided an algorithm for decomposing the updates for individual users/restaurants which was useful when dealing with a sparse representation.
+See the Matrix Factorization notebook for futher details.

 We were also aided in understanding the Matrix Factorization model through a paper on *Matrix Factorization Techniques for Recommender Systems*.<sup>2</sup>